deadpixelsclub/ghost-factory/README.md

 # ghost-factory

-Dead Pixels Club Ghost Factory is a Python program that selects images based on weights and combines them in a user-specified order.
-The distinguishing feature of this program is that it allows the user to define traits that conflict with one another so that images with those traits do not get generated.
+Dead Pixels Club Ghost Factory is a Python program that selects images based on weights and then stacks them to generate a specified number of unique images in png format.
+The distinguishing feature of this program is that it allows the user to omit images that contain conflicting traits as well as images that may be too similar despite being technically unique.

-## How To (MacOS):
+## How It Works

+Coming soon...

+## Steps (MacOS)

 1. Open `Terminal` or other command line tool and navigate to a location where you'd like to install the Ghost Factory.
 2. Clone this repo via by running this command on the command line:  `git clone https://github.com/deadpixelsclub/ghost-factory-private.git`.
 3. Mac may prompt you to install XCode or some other developer tools.
 Yes, do that.